grinnell-cs/csc151-images/_eboards/eboard16.md

 Can we look at testing  `bound-grade`?

-_Sketch a set of tests for the `bound-grade` procedure, which takes a real number as input and outputs_
+_Sketch a set of tests for the `bound-grade` procedure, which takes a real number as input and outputs._

 * _That number, if it is between 0 and 100, inclusive._
 * _Zero, if it is less than 0._